WandrilleD/pyKleeBarcode/README.md

 ### Structure Matrix computation

 Structure matrix computation is performed in 3 steps:
- 1. computing the Ssum matrix from a (trimmed) alignment
+ 1. computing the reference matrix from a (trimmed) alignment
  2. computing indicator vectors from an Ssum matrix and an alignment
  3. computing the structure matrix from the indicator vectors